akash-jain1306/akash-jain1306.github.io/index.md

 <title> Akash Jain </title>
 ## About Me

 I am currently working in Oracle Financial Services Software Limited at Bangalore in R&D department as a developer in Blockchain team.
 Here, we develop solutions using Hyperledger Blockchain and explore other Blockchains i.e. Ethereum and Corda.

+Oracle Financial Services Software: (Application Developer 2)
+   - Working on projects where my role involves hands-on experience in Java, Blockchain (Hyperledger Fabric Chaincode), goLang, ActieMQ,      Springboot, WebServices, Jenkins (CI-CD), Apache Camel, Docker and coordinating with multiple teams and mentoring new hires.

+IIT Madras (Masters)
+   - Worked on research problems in the area of Big Data, Machine Learning, Graphs and Social Network Analysis.
+My work involved hands-      on experience in Java, Apache Hadoop, Apache Spark, GoFFish, Graph algorithms, HDFS, Maven, Docker, Cloud and Virtualizations,          Cassandra, MATLAB
+   - Published a research paper in an International conference which focuses on detection of cyber-communities in social networks,            recommendations based on the interest group, and estimating hidden features in a social network

 ### Publications:
 <ul>